carlyrichmond/rum-record-store/README.md

 ## Running end-to-end tests

-Run `nx e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).
+Run `npx nx e2e my-app-e2e-suite` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

-Run `nx affected:e2e` to execute the end-to-end tests affected by a change.
+For example, the e2e suite for rum-records-react, the main UI project, can be run via `npx nx e2e rum-records-react-e2e`.
+The `--watch` action opens the Cypress suite allowing for tests to be executed and debugged.

+[As per this guide](https://docs.cypress.io/guides/guides/cross-browser-testing), Cypress supports test execution across multiple browsers using the `--browser` option.
+For example, executing tests using chrome is possible via `npx nx e2e rum-records-react-e2e --browser `.
+To run the test suite across Edge, Chrome and Electron browsers, use the helper command `npm run e2e-rum-react`.
+Note that each browser must be installed on your local machine for the task to succeed.

 ## Understand your workspace